 Whether you’re looking for that Mickey Mantle card you traded away as a kid, are hankering for a piece of homemade fudge, or just want to get out of the house and rummage through timeless treasures, Raleigh Flea Market is famed for its wide selection of oddities and is certainly the place that has that special something you are looking for.

 With its family friendly atmosphere, the flea market showcases more than 600 vendors, offering everything from antiques and collectibles to handicrafts, furniture, homemade goods, clothing, jewelry and wonderfully bizarre bric-a-brac.
 Depending on the weekend you visit, there can be between 100 and 300 antiques dealers at The Raleigh Flea Market.
-Dive into the antique section to find anything from iconic 60s serving dishes and vintage jewellery to Victorian dresses and retro furniture.
+Dive into the antique section to find anything from iconic 60s serving dishes and vintage jewelry to Victorian dresses and retro furniture.

 There are two large buildings of permanent vendors and some outdoor stalls focusing on rare antiques, collectibles, and wonderful odds and ends.
 The outdoor portion contains many regular vendors selling everything from old books and records to unique furniture pieces, old trunks, and other oddities that one might discover while cleaning out the attic.